 This article was originally from FlyfishUSA website (page now defunct).
 Note: The brands mentioned in this article are sold by FlyfishUSA.

 Fly Fishing Leaders, their construction and formulae for trout, steelhead and salmon.

 Having an understanding of leader material and a practised knowledge of reliable fishing knots is as important to the angler as knowing how to cast.
 Read More »

 “Today there are more choices than ever when it comes to tapered leaders and I think most people are content to use the manufactured, knot-less variety.
 But, as with fly tying, there’s a good bit of satisfaction and knowledge to be gained by building your own.
 Read More »

 LeaderCalc is an online tool that allows you to calculate the section lengths of your knotted leaders based on a large number of leader formulas including some of the best known and most popular leader designs available.

 You enter a store that specialises in fly rods.
 Your aim – to purchase your first fly rod.
 The store owner approaches and describes the brilliant fishing to be had in the mountain streams.
 “Wow”, you exclaim.
 “What rod would you recommend if I go up there?”
-“This is the rod for you”, he pronounces.

 Here is a new knot to try – the Davy Knot.
 This knot is attributed to Davy Wotton, a fly fishing expert living in the United States.